akiyosi/goneovim/README.md

 All of the features are optional.
 You can use it like a plain nvim or as a nvim with a rich UI.

-- Fast (faster than neovim-qt)
+- Fast
 - Cross-platform
 - Modern Text Editor Features
   - Minimap
   - Smooth pixel scroll (Support for both touchpad and Vim scroll command reactions.)
   - Animated Cursor
-  - Workspace feature which manages multiple nvim
   - Ligatures
   - Built-in Indent guide
   - Scrollbar
-  - High DPI scaling
+  - Workspace feature which manages multiple nvim
 - Features as neovim GUI
   - Externalizable tabline, popupmenu, wildmenu, cmdline, messsages
   - Support gui option: `guifont`, `guifontwide`, `guifont=*`, `linespace`, `guicursor`.
 You don't need `neovim-gui-shim`
   - Support mouse
-  - Support for drawing borders and shadows in a float window
   - Independent font settings per window (currently experimental)
   - Attach/Connect feature to a remote nvim
 - Basic feature as a Text Editor